 - Data transparency: At this stage AEMO does not make interval meter load profile data publicly available on its website.
 This means, until AEMO publish this data, that the QCA will need to proactively request the data in time for each determination, and that the data cannot be readily accessed by stakeholders for verification. - Data validity: The purpose of the determination is to estimate the WEC from a retailer's perspective.
-AEMO constructs the NSLP including the 'carve out' of NSLP due to rooftop PV exported to the grid.
-Inclusion of PV export carve out in the NSLP is not counter to the purpose of the determination given that retailers are charged by AEMO based on the NSLP and there is no easy way to disentangle the PV export carve-out from the NSLP.
-However, for customers on interval meters, presumably it would be the energy drawn from the grid that ought to be included in the WEC estimation process, that is, rooftop solar PV exports ought to be removed from the data as these are treated separately by retailers when billing customers.
-Although a retailer may consider the load profile with the rooftop PV export carve out included when considering a hedging strategy for their customer load, doing so in effect uses PV exports as part of their hedging strategy (that is, PV exports are used to partly supply their retail load, just as a retailer may consider its own physical coal/gas/RE/storage generation as part of its hedging strategy).
-ACIL Allen understands that prior to the introduction of five-minute settlement (5MS) in October 2021, interval meter load data is available on an aggregate basis - that is, it includes exports from rooftop PV which cannot be readily separated from the load.
-Post 5MS, the data are separated into load drawn from the grid and solar exports injected to the grid.
+AEMO constructs the NSLP including the 'carve out' of NSLP due to rooftop PV exported to the grid since the PV export carve out is unable to be separated from imports in the NSLP.
+However, for customers on interval meters, it is possible to separate out the PV export carve out, and hence it would be the energy drawn from the grid that ought to be included in the WEC estimation process, that is, rooftop solar PV exports ought to be removed from the data as these are treated separately by retailers.
+ACIL Allen understands that prior to the introduction of five-minute settlement (5MS) in October 2021, interval meter load data is available on an aggregate basis that is, it includes exports from rooftop PV which cannot be readily separated from the load.
+Post 5MS, the data is separated into load imported from the grid and solar exports